Harvey (1950 film): In popular culture

-In the 2000 film Sexy Beast, Ray Winstone's character sometimes sees a large imaginary rabbit.

-In the 2001 movie A Beautiful Mind, John Nash points to an empty chair and says to his friend, "Have you met Harvey?"

 The 2001 film Donnie Darko contains a six-foot tall rabbit named Frank, which haunts the titular character.
 Despite popular belief that this character was a reference to Harvey, Donnie Darko's writer/director Richard Kelly denies it.
 In an interview with Future Movies, he is quoted as saying: "I have never even seen the movie, it never occurred to me."
 In 2002, the Aero Theatre in Santa Monica programmed Harvey and Donnie Darko as a double feature.

-In the series Scrubs, J.D.'s 'conscience' is his high school gym teacher with his head replaced with a rabbit's.

-In 2004, the 15th-season episode of The Simpsons, "My Big Fat Geek Wedding" contained a similar imaginary rabbit acting as Barney's 'anti-sobriety' sponsor.

-In the cartoon series Foster's Home for Imaginary Friends, the city's founder was Elwood P. Dowd.

-In the 2008 video game Edna & Harvey: The Breakout, the titular protagonist has a stuffed rabbit named Harvey whom she imagines talks to her.

-A British law firm was partially named after the rabbit.

-In the 2015 episode "Adventures in Chinchilla-sitting" of the cartoon series Bob's Burgers, character Teddy seems to spot Louise's signature bunny ears.
-When he turns, the ears have disappeared and he remarks, "Thought I saw Harvey."
+British musicians Dan le sac Vs Scoobius Pip referenced the film in their song "Waiting for the Beat to Kick in", in which Pip talks of meeting Elwood P. Dowd and quotes from the movie.

 The British indie rock band Her's included a song named "Harvey" based on the film on their 2018 debut album Invitation to Her's.
 Harvey was one of lead singer Stephen Fitzpatrick's favorite films.

 In 2019, the thirteenth episode of John Green's podcast The Anthropocene Reviewed featured the film, and an essay on the film was also included in Green's book of the same title published in 2021.
 In the essay he describes an episode of severe clinical depression, which led to him resigning from his job, upon which his boss told him "Watch Harvey".
 He writes how the film helped him to get well, and that he was eventually able to return to his job at Booklist magazine.

-In the 2024 film IF, a film where a young girl discovers imaginary friends, or "IF" for short, the character Bea is watching Harvey on television before her attention is drawn to the noise of the IF Blossom outside her grandmother's apartment.